snapshot-labs/envelop/README.md

 #### End-to-end tests

-End-to-end tests depends on the database, and should not be run on production, and only on a properly configured test environment, to prevent unintentional database wiping.
+End-to-end tests depend on the database, and should not be run on production, and only on a properly configured test environment, to prevent unintentional database wiping.
 The tests does not rely on any mocking, and test the whole stack.

 - Create a database named `envelop_test`, following the same schema as the live database